Electronic voting: Concerns and improvements

-Critics of electronic voting, including security analyst Bruce Schneier, note that "computer security experts are unanimous on what to do (some voting experts disagree, but it is the computer security experts who need to be listened to; the problems here are with the computer, not with the fact that the computer is being used in a voting application)...
-DRE machines must have a voter-verifiable paper audit trails...
-Software used on DRE machines must be open to public scrutiny" to ensure the accuracy of the voting system.
-Verifiable ballots are necessary because computers can and do malfunction, and because voting machines can be compromised.
+In a 2004 article for OpenDemocracy, security analyst Bruce Schneier claimed that computer security experts at the time were "unanimous on what to do" about concerns regarding electronic voting.
+"DRE machines must have voter-verifiable paper audit trails," he said, and "software used on DRE machines must be open to public scrutiny" to ensure the accuracy of the voting system.
+Verifiable ballots are necessary because computers can and do malfunction and because voting machines can be compromised.